Ranking 175+ Dog Breeds By How Much They Bark – Least to Most!

 What is the loudest dog bark ever recorded?

 The loudest dog bark ever recorded is by a Golden Retriever named Charlie, who set the Guinness World Record for the ‘Loudest Bark by a Dog’ in 2012 with an ear-splitting 113.1 decibels.
-To put this in perspective, the CDC says at 110 decibels, hearing loss is possible with two minutes of exposure.
+To put this in perspective, the CDCOpens in a new tab. says at 110 decibels, hearing loss is possible with two minutes of exposure.

 Which dog breed has the softest bark?